 He remembers one story she told in particular – about putting a drop of red wine on a baby’s tongue during a baptism in Bordeaux.
 Even at such a young age he was attracted to her descriptions of how wine, food and culture intermingle in France – where wine isn’t looked at as just alcohol, rather it is often an integral part of meals helping to bring family and friends together.
 From then on, Michael began researching wine – spending his free time learning about various wine regions and reading numerous wine books.

-With valuable credentials in place, he worked in the Cayman Island for the Ritz-Carlton Grand Cayman – managing the wine programs for their restaurants on site including the acclaimed Blue by Eric Ripert.
+With valuable credentials in place, he worked in the Cayman Island for the Ritz-Carlton Grand Cayman as the Head Sommelier managing the wine programs for their restaurants on site including the acclaimed Blue by Eric Ripert.
 The “Cayman Cookout” is an annual food and wine event held at the property – bringing together some of the world’s top chefs.
 For several years Michael has helped plan this event and continues to oversee its production.

-His initial years working in the Napa Valley allowed him to explore a variety of experiences, vineyards, properties and wines.
+His initial years working in Napa Valley allowed him to explore a variety of experiences, vineyards, properties and wines.
 He met numerous winemakers and nurtured valuable relationships which would ultimately greatly benefit him once he founded Component Wine Company.
-Michael does not own any vineyards rather he works with some of the top wineries and winemakers in Napa Valley based on personal relationships.
+For Component Wines, Michael does not own any vineyards rather he works with some of the top wineries and winemakers in Napa Valley based on personal relationships.

 Ritz Carlton, Cayman Islands